Technology

 We are currently preparing for sea trials of a fully operational InfinityWEC in scale 1:3 on the west cost of Sweden.

-In 2025 we plan start the sea trial project of a full-scale 500 kW InfinityWEC, after which our system is validated and certified, followed by our first commercial installations.
+In 2025 we plan to start the sea trial project of a full-scale 500 kW InfinityWEC, after which the system is validated and certified, to be followed by first commercial installations.